 Oxfam cannot exonerate itself from the charges made against it and should not try.
 The High-Level Commission will operate at arms-length from Oxfam and be comprised of senior women leaders from across the world.

 The Commission’s scope of enquiry will be determined by the Independent Chair in consultation with the Board of Oxfam International, and will have full powers to look at past and present cases, policies, practices and culture.
 The Commission will listen to criticisms, complaints and allegations, in particularly in relation to abuse of power, and sexual misconduct.
-It will endeavour to create a comprehensive historical record, which will be made publicly available.
+It will endeavor to create a comprehensive historical record, which will be made publicly available.

 Oxfam will be guided by whatever recommendations the Commission makes.